Our goals for the On-Campus Recruiting program are:

 Having trouble signing in?
 Call x3268 or stop in the Piper Center, Tomson 270 between 8 a.m. and 5 p.m.
 Monday – Friday.

-Researching the company/organization is like studying prior to an exam; make time for this important step.
+Researching the company is like studying prior to an exam; make time for this important step.

-Lynda.com offers video tutorials to help you brush up on industry skills, like accounting, business writing, and Excel, as well.
+Lynda.com offers video tutorials to help you brush up on industry-specific skills, like accounting, business writing, and Excel, as well.
+There are also public free courses and tutorials that may be relevant as well.

 - Use the Piper Center’s on-line resume resources to help you write a first draft.